 How is work?

-During the 8 hours of work, the worker has 1 hour break, some companies usually divide that hour into several breaks during the day.
-The law requires a worker to have at least 1 day off weekly or 4 days off.
-If the employee wants to work on the day of rest, he receives an additional 35%.
+During the 8 hours of work, the worker has 1 hour break, some companies usually divide this time into several breaks during the day.
+The law requires a worker to have at least 1 day of rest per week or 4 days per month.
+If the employee wants to work on the rest day, he receives an additional 35%.

 A large proportion of young people and adults work in part-time or non-fixed jobs.
 Others work on their own, create their own business and manage their time.